Last Updated on March 26, 2021 by Shaun Snapp

 Testing The Hypothesis of IT Department Indifference to Facts Which Contradict their Favored Vendor

-Brightwork Research and Analysis specializes in research that fact checks SAP and Oracle.
+Brightwork Research and Analysis specialize in research that fact checks SAP and Oracle.
 However, when we reach out to IT directors to connect, our acceptance rate is low.
 Less than 10%.
 Our acceptance rate from sales managers at vendors that compete with SAP or Oracle is around 30%.
 (I change the text a bit for the sales managers to focus on competitive intelligence).

 “This matches my experiences in the statutory health insurance.
 IT departments built their kingdoms over years and SAP connections are an important corner stone.
 Questioning SAP weakens their position and even might disclose their failure to get familiar with state of the art software technology.”